slytomcat/http-mock/README.md

 # management service API

+## health check
+- request
+  - Method: `GET`
+  - URL: `/`
+- response
+  - Code 200: with the service version string

 ## new handler
 - request
   - Method: `POST`
   - URL: `/new`
   - Body: json with the [handler config](#handler-config)
 - response
-  - Code 200: json with a new handler id looking like: `{"id": "7fd35feeb647"}`
+  - Code 200: json with a new handler id looking like: `{"id":"7fd35feeb647","status":"inactive"}`
-  - Code 400: means that the provided config couldn't be parsed
+  - Code 400: means that the provided config couldn't be parsed, the body contain the config parsing error

 ## start handler
 - request